BartaBlzs/GreeWindows/README.md

 This project is heavily based on the excellent work of [tomikaa87/gree-remote](https://github.com/tomikaa87/gree-remote).

-**⚠️ Work in Progress**: This application is far from complete and is actively being developed.
+**⚠️ Work in Progress**: This application is far from complete, some services might not work.

 ## Download